Skip to Main Content

 Arts & Cultural Activities

-At Scots College our goal is to develop all-round character in our students, and as part of this we offer a rich arts and cultural programme that includes music, drama and various other cultural opportunities.
+At Scots College, our goal is to develop all-round character in our students, and as part of this, we offer a rich arts and cultural programme that includes music, drama, and various other cultural opportunities.

-The arts and cultural experiences we provide our students with not only develop artistic proficiency, but also foster skills such as self-confidence, communication, teamwork, and resilience.
+The arts and cultural experiences that we provide our students with not only develop artistic proficiency, but also foster skills such as self-confidence, communication, teamwork, and resilience.

 Bands & Ensembles